ZhuLingfeng1993/geos/README.md

     make
     make check
-    make install # (as root, assuming PREFIX is not writable by the build user)
+    sudo make install # (as root, assuming PREFIX is not writable by the build user)

-    On a GNU/Linux system, if installed in a system prefix: ldconfig # as root
+    On a GNU/Linux system, if installed in a system prefix: sudo ldconfig # as root

 ### Microsoft Windows